TsukikaUX/build_scripts/docs/MAKECONFIGS.md

 # Tsukika (月華) | Build Configuration Variables

 > **Important**: Please note that while everything works, some configurations might cause issues.
-Some of these configs can lead to a bootloop.
+Some unexpected configs can lead to a bootloop.

 ---